Chapter 8 Guided Practice Problems

 Notice that costs are only traced to the value stream, not to individual product units.
 Lean firms often cut out systems that trace direct labor or direct materials costs to product units.
 They consider these systems to be waste.

-Lean Process Costing: since costs are traced to the value stream and not to individual product units, lean firms often use a simplified form of process costing.
-(Note that I said “often” and not “always.”)
-Remember how, in Chapter 6, the very simple idea of dividing up costs evenly among units produced became complicated and the end result
+Lean Similarities to Process Costing: Since lean firms trace costs to the value stream and not to individual product units, lean firms’ costing mimics process costing.
+Remember, from Chapter 6, that process costing is based on a very simple idea of dividing up costs evenly among all units.
+That idea gets more and more complex because of various complications, and the end result

-was processcosting.
-In a lean firm, a lot of those complications don’t apply or are ignored for the sake of simplicity.
-You end up with a costing system that is still relatively simple, like the initial threads of ideas introduced at the beginning of Chapter 6.
+In a lean firm, though, process costing’s complications either (1) don’t apply or (2) are intentionally ignored for simplicity’s sake.
+You end up with a costing system that is relatively simple, like the initial costing system described at the beginning of Chapter 6.
 I discuss this more in Section 8.3.

 Value stream income statements report on actual costs in the current period.
 But some of the cost of goods sold was incurred last period, assuming the firm has some inventory.
 So value stream income statements make an adjustment for change in inventory value.
 This adjustment is placed as far down the income statement as possible.
 That way income statement users have line of sight on what current period numbers are prior to the adjustment.